Create and customize forms to collect information from visitors.

 - Form blocks can't be used as part of a HIPAA compliant solution.
 To collect secure patient information, we recommend using Acuity Scheduling.

 Watch a video

 To add a form block:

-- Edit a page or post, click an insert point, and click Form from the menu.
+- Edit a page or post, click Add Block or an insert point, then click Form.
 For help, visit Adding content with blocks.

-- In the Content tab of the block editor, set up your form and add a post-submit message or redirect.
+- In the Content tab, set up your form and add a post-submit message or redirect.

 - Click Design to customize your form's layout.

 - Click Storage to add a storage option.
 Form blocks won't function without at least one storage option set up, so ensure you add one to your form.